zzhikai/tp/docs/DeveloperGuide.md

 #### Implementation

 The proposed search mechanism is facilitated by `SearchCommandParser`. `SearchCommandParser` will map the creation of `KeywordsPredicate` based on the input prefix. `KeywordsPredicate` supports the following implementation:
-* `NameContainsKeywordsPredicate` — Predicate which returns true if an applicant's full name matches partially with the exact input keyword.
+* `NameContainsKeywordsPredicate` — Predicate which returns true if an applicant's full name matches partially with the exact input attribute.
-* `JobContainsKeywordsPredicate` — Predicate which returns true if an applicant's job name matches partially with the exact input keyword.
+* `JobContainsKeywordsPredicate` — Predicate which returns true if an applicant's job name matches partially with the exact input attribute.
-* `RoundContainsKeywordsPredicate` — Predicate which returns true if an applicant's round matches partially with the exact input keyword.
+* `RoundContainsKeywordsPredicate` — Predicate which returns true if an applicant's round matches partially with the exact input attribute.
-* `ApplicantContainsSkillKeywordsPredicate` — Predicate which returns true if an applicant's skill matches partially with the exact input keyword.
+* `ApplicantContainsSkillKeywordsPredicate` — Predicate which returns true if an applicant's skill matches partially with the exact input attribute.

 These predicates assist the filtering of applicant list in the `Model` interface, specifically for  `Model#updateSearchApplicantList()` and `Model#getDefaultApplicantList()`.